lexxrexx/MorsePrinter/README.md

 This project listens to a ham‑radio frequency with an **RTL‑SDR**, demodulates the signal, decodes Morse code, and prints the resulting conversation on a **thermal receipt printer** (ESC/POS compatible).

 -   A 15‑second rolling buffer is always kept.
 -   When a line containing the configured call‑sign is heard, the script *does not print it immediately*.
-It waits for a **response** – any line that does **not** contain the same call‑sign.
+It waits for a **response**
 -   Upon the first response:
     1. The rolling buffer (minus any lines that still contain the call‑sign) is flushed to the printer (lead‑in).
     2. The response line is printed.